 Academic counseling is available to CCD students through the Academic Advising and Student Success Center on the Auraria Campus.
-The academic advisor for the Center for Health Sciences at Lowry also provides academic counseling to health sciences students.
-Current information can be found at: CCD.edu/Pathways.
+The academic advisor for the Center for Health Sciences at Lowry also provides academic counseling to health sciences.
+Call 303-365-8300 to schedule an advising appointment. • Current information can be found at: CCD.edu/Pathways.